 We develop, manufacture, and market life science analytical and preparatory systems for growth markets such as single-cell biology and production genomics.
 We sell to leading academic institutions, clinical laboratories, and pharmaceutical, biotechnology, and agricultural biotechnology, or Ag-Bio, companies worldwide.
 Our systems are based on proprietary microfluidics and multi-parameter mass cytometry technology, and are designed to significantly simplify experimental workflow, increase throughput, and reduce costs, while providing excellent data quality.
-We have sold approximately 1,075 systems to customers in over 30 countries worldwide.
+We have sold approximately 1,230 systems to customers in 35 countries worldwide (including 74 instruments sold by DVS prior to our acquisition in February 2014).

 We have launched several product lines since 2006, including systems for gene expression analysis, genotyping, digital polymerase chain reaction, or digital PCR, single nucleotide polymorphism genotyping, or SNP genotyping, target enrichment, high-throughput gene expression analysis, targeted single-cell gene expression analysis, and single-cell sample preparation.
 In May 2011, we launched assay products for gene expression and genotyping, and primers for targeted next-generation DNA sequencing.
 Our genomics systems utilize one or more integrated fluidic circuits, or IFCs, designed for particular applications and include specialized instrumentation and software, as well as assays and other reagents for certain applications.
-Additionally, pursuant to our acquisition of DVS Sciences, Inc. (now Fluidigm Sciences Inc.), or DVS, on February 13, 2014, we now also develop, manufacture, market, and sell multi-parameter single-cell protein analysis systems and related reagents and data analysis tools.
+Additionally, pursuant to our acquisition of DVS Sciences, Inc. (now Fluidigm Sciences Inc.), or DVS, on February 13, 2014, we now also develop, manufacture, market, and sell multiparameter single-cell protein analysis systems and related reagents and data analysis tools.